How to visit Mijas Pueblo (Andalucia, Spain)

 La Cala de Mijas – this is the coastal town (costa) of Mijas.
 Here you’ll find a gorgeous beach town between Marbella and Fuengirola (some thirty minutes from Mijas Pueblo)

-Mijas village is truly one of the most beautiful pueblos blancos not only in the province of Malaga but in the whole of Andalusia.
-The pueblos blancos are small hilltop villages where all the houses have been whitewashed.
+Mijas village is truly one of the most beautiful pueblos blancos not only in the province of Málaga but in the whole of Andalusia.
+Pueblos blancos are small hilltop villages where all the houses have been whitewashed.
 Although small, the villages are generally fun to explore thanks to their winding, narrow alleyways and spectacular views.

 Where to stay in Mijas Pueblo